luiscoco/AWS_CLF-02_-Cloud_Practitioner/README.md

 D. Application of Amazon EC2 operating system patches

-100. A company wants to automate infrastructure deployment by using infrastructure as code (IaC).
+## 100. A company wants to automate infrastructure deployment by using infrastructure as code (IaC).
 The company wants to scale production stacks so the stacks can be deployed in multiple AWS Regions.
 Which AWS service will meet these requirements?

 A. Amazon CloudWatch

 B. AWS Config

 C. AWS Trusted Advisor

-(X) D. AWS CloudFormation
+**D. AWS CloudFormation**

 101. Which option is an AWS Cloud Adoption Framework (AWS CAF) platform perspective capability?

 A. Data architecture

 B. Data protection

 C. Data governance

 D. Data science

-102. A company is running a workload in the AWS Cloud.
+## 102. A company is running a workload in the AWS Cloud.
 Which AWS best practice ensures the MOST cost-effective architecture for the workload?

 A. Loose coupling

 B. Rightsizing

 C. Caching

 D. Redundancy

-103. A company is using a third-party service to back up 10 TB of data to a tape library.
+## 103. A company is using a third-party service to back up 10 TB of data to a tape library.
 The on-premises backup server is running out of space.
 The company wants to use AWS services for the backups without changing its existing backup workflows.
 Which AWS service should the company use to meet these requirements?

 A. Amazon Elastic Block Store (Amazon EBS)

 B. AWS Storage Gateway

 C. Amazon Elastic Container Service (Amazon ECS)

 D. AWS Lambda

-104. Which AWS tool gives users the ability to plan their service usage, service costs, and instance reservations, and also allows them to set custom alerts when their costs or usage exceed established thresholds?
+## 104. Which AWS tool gives users the ability to plan their service usage, service costs, and instance reservations, and also allows them to set custom alerts when their costs or usage exceed established thresholds?

 A. Cost Explorer

 B. AWS Budgets

 C. AWS Cost and Usage Report

 D. Reserved Instance reporting

-105. Which tasks are the customer’s responsibility, according to the AWS shared responsibility model?
+## 105. Which tasks are the customer’s responsibility, according to the AWS shared responsibility model?
 (Choose two.)

 A. Establish the global infrastructure.
 B. Perform client-side data encryption.